pubethSri/ipa2025-msapp-redo/README.md

 # ipa2025-msapp-redo
-I going to redo the lab for filling in the docs
+I going to redo the lab for filling in the doc